 Currently employed in the construction industry?
-Want to further your career in civil engineering?
-Solent’s practical civil engineering HNC programme will help prepare you for a range of higher technician roles.
-The programme is delivered with flexibility at its core, making it easy to fit around your current employment.
+If you want to further your career in civil engineering, this practical and flexible course will prepare you for a range of higher technician roles.

 Solent’s industry-focused civil engineering HNC helps build upon existing skills to prepare students for a higher technician role within the civil engineering sector.